meherbejaoui/meherbejaoui.github.io/_posts/2021-03-20-Temperature-broken-records.md

+## Plotting and styling using matplotlib and seaborn
 In this cell, we use `matplotlib` and `seaborn ` to create a figure, and plot line charts of the record high and record low temperatures by day of the year over the period 2005-2014, and a scatter of the 2015 data for any points (highs and lows) for which the ten-year record (2005-2014) was broken in 2015.
 I made sure the visual was nice, with appropriate legends and labels, and reduced chart junk.